Baby Eskimo

 Can I use different flavors of ice cream in a Baby Eskimo?

-Yes, you can easily create a non-alcoholic Baby Eskimo by replacing Kahlua with a coffee-flavored syrup or a chocolate syrup.
-This way, you can enjoy a similar creamy and sweet experience without the alcohol.
+While the Baby Eskimo contains Kahlua, which is alcoholic, you can create a non-alcoholic version by substituting Kahlua with coffee syrup or chocolate syrup.
+This way, children can enjoy a similar creamy treat without the alcohol.

-What type of milk works best in a Baby Eskimo?
+What is the best way to serve a Baby Eskimo?